isg/rdio/README.md

 javascript:(function(){var d=document,s=d.createElement('script'),t=d.body;s.src='https://raw.github.com/isg/rdio/master/agent.js';t.appendChild(s);})();
 ```

 Visit Rdio in a web browser (tested in Chrome) and click the bookmarklet.
-You will see that the options in the
+You will see new options magically appear
-left navigation have increased, giving you the extra tools you need.
+in the navigation bar, giving you the extra tools you need.
 In a single click, easily sync every song
 in your collection.

 ### How It Works ###

 This is what is known as a <a href="https://en.wikipedia.org/wiki/Bookmarklet">bookmarklet</a>.
 Clicking the
 bookmark loads an external JavaScript file which executes within Rdio's web app.

-The script itself simply makes requests to Rdio's API using your account's authentication token (which is
+The script itself
+simply makes requests to Rdio's API on your account's behalf.
-accessible since you're logged in and the script executes within the app itself).

 ### FAQ ###